 I think it can be an interesting place to explore (like in the UK Black Knight strip), but I don't think the whole Dungeons & Dragons stuff does Brian any favours.
 I don't like him in a position of authority either - I like him best in anti-authoritarian mode, the little guy fighting the good fight.

 If Kieron Gillen is building on Paul Cornell's ideas consistently, then Otherworld's 'redevelopment' ought to have some impact on CB's powers and his perceived role in relation to both \Britain and Otherworld.
 It'll be interesting to see if this does indeed happen.

 "No way, Jose.
 Not a chance, Charles Dance."

 Well Otherworld is kind of random, it is a creation of a nations subconscious.

 In the end run, they need to get rid of Otherworld and the Captain Britain Corps.
 Simply blow up the place of something.
 I don't care how, just do it.

 The threat to Otherworld always seems to come from Otherworld.
 The whole thing just distances the man from the main world, which is a shame because I really don't care about this imaginary world that much.

 I have always been a fan of the Otherworld stuff, for me its just part of Cap and not something I would want to see disappear for good.
 However I would like it to remain in the background being used only sparsely, leaving Brian to defend his Britain.

-An unashamed Bloodstone, Captain Britain, Hawkman, Doctor Fate and Bat-villain fanboy.
+An unashamed Bloodstone, Captain Britain, Hawkman, Atom, Doctor Fate and Bat-villain fanboy.